 Eggs are an inexpensive and delicious source of high-quality protein, vitamins B2, B6, B12, selenium, vitamin D, zinc, iron, and copper.
 We’ve put eggs on just about everything – from wild-caught trout to macaroni and cheese to vegetable soup in our house.
-Sounds crazy, but trust me!
+It sounds crazy, but trust me!

 As with any meal, it’s ideal to have a grain, vegetable, or fruit and a protein source, especially for breakfast.
 Most evenings, I will end up cooking a little bit too much rice or pasta and may have a few leftover vegetables that we couldn’t quite finish.
 Depending on the leftovers, we either freeze them to use later in soups or stocks or save them for breakfast.
 Just reheat the leftovers and, at the same time, crack and fry an egg.
 Then add it to the top of the leftovers.

 Courtney Cotton lives in Nashville, Tennessee, with her husband.
 They work together in downtown Nashville and enjoy cooking, spending time outdoors, and traveling in their free time.